 The BOARD is responsible for creating committees.
 While committee involvement is on a volunteer basis all members are encouraged to participate in one or more committees.
 Committees will designate their own chairperson and set their own goals within the scope of the association.
 Each committee should submit a proposed budget for their anticipated expenses during the following year to the board no later than October 31st.

 Web Coordinator is a contracted position with APPSA.
-Web Coordinator sends new members welcome email, helps new and existing members with web listings, coordinates changes to the website with web designer, and posts monthly meeting info to website and Facebook.
-In addition the web coordinator will sets up annual voting on website.
+Web Coordinator sends new members a welcome e-mail, helps new and existing members with web listings, coordinates changes to the website with the web designer, and posts monthly meeting info to the website and Facebook.
+In addition, the web coordinator will set up annual voting on website.

 Event Coordinator chair books speakers that relate to our professions in some way (APPSA treasure pays for the speakers lunch) and sends a bio to the all Board Members and the secretary or VP will send to the membership.
 It is not mandatory to have a speaker at every luncheon.
 Where there is no speaker at a meeting, the meeting is designated either for general networking or the Board sets an agenda of things to discuss.

 The account for the Association is through Compass Bank.
 Newly elected BOARD officers must update the signature card by January 31st of each year.
 Collected dues and other income are deposited into this account and association expenses are paid from this account.
 All income and expenses must go through this account.
 A matching receipt must accompany all expenses.
 At the end of each calendar year, the BOARD may elect to designate a certain percentage of the remaining balance in the account to be set aside as a reserve for future expenses or to be donated to a local charity, rescue or shelter.